The holographic dual of the GHZ state: Preliminary

 Every $D$-dimensional subsystem is maximally mixed with entropy $\ln D$.
 Furthermore, any combination of $m$ subsystems shares the same entropy for $1\leq m\leq n-1$.

 For the purpose of this work, we introduce the \textit{thermal GHZ state}:

-where $\ket{i}$ are the energy eigenstates with energy value $E_i$, $\beta$ is a real parameter that is referred to as the inverse temperature, and $Z$ is a normalization factor.
+where $\ket{i}$ are the energy eigenstates with energies $E_i$, $\beta$ is a real parameter that is referred to as the inverse temperature, and $Z$ is a normalization factor.
 The reduced density matrix for each subsystem is which justifies the interpretation of $\beta$.
-The original GHZ states can be regarded as the infinite temperature limit of the thermal GHZ states.
+The original GHZ states can be regarded as the infinite-temperature limit of the thermal GHZ states.

-All states possessing a classical gravity dual must obey the monogamy condition: their tripartite information is non-positive \cite{13HolIne,12HolIne}, \be \ee Nevertheless, both GHZ states and thermal GHZ states can violate this inequality.
-For the $n$-partite GHZ/thermal GHZ state, all nontrivial subsystems share the same entanglement entropy, so we can find subsystems $A,B,C$ such that $I_3(A:B:C)=S(A)=S(B)=S(C)>0$ for the case $n\geq 4$.
+All states possessing a classical gravity dual must obey the monogamy condition of mutual information: their tripartite information is non-positive \cite{13HolIne,12HolIne}, \be \ee Nevertheless, both GHZ states and thermal GHZ states can violate this inequality.
+For the $n$-partite GHZ/thermal GHZ state, all nontrivial subsystems share the same entanglement entropy, so we can find subsystems $A$, $B$, $C$ such that $I_3(A:B:C)=S(A)=S(B)=S(C)>0$ for the case $n\geq 4$.